 - A series of check-ins over the fieldwork period with participants filming video diaries around topical questions.

 Shared viewing and the comfort of new routines

-The need for nostalgia
+The need for comfort, escape and distraction.

 News junkies and the news blues

-The news and the blues
+The news blues

 A higher state of consciousness and experimentation

 Unsurprisingly, lockdown changed our buying behaviour.
 The luxury of choice shrunk for most, particularly during the first phase, and local shops and small business plugged the gaps.
 Stock availability and the speed of delivery overrode brand preference for many of our participants and became an acceptable trade-off given the circumstances.

 In addition, the desire to support local small business owners through tough times became hugely apparent and new emotional connections with these businesses were formed that many hoped would last well beyond lockdown.